The Mind-Body Connection: How Stress Affects Cognitive Function

 These hormones can impact various aspects of your mental performance, making it harder for you to concentrate, remember information, and make decisions.

-To maintain optimal cognitive health, it is important to understand how stress hormones affect the brain and work towards restoring balance.
+To maintain optimal cognitive health, it is important to understand how stress hormones affect the brain and work towards restoring hormonal balance.

 There are five ways in which stress hormones can impact cognitive function: